shiltemann/emigratie-adviesbureau-hiltemann/countries/_posts/2017-07-03-chinajapanentaiwan.md

 ---
 layout: country
-title: "China & Taiwan"
+title: "China, Japan & Taiwan"
-country: China-en-Taiwan
+country: China,-Japan-en-Taiwan
 img: ChinaShanghai.jpeg # Add image post (optional)
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 tag: [Travel, Blogging, Mountains]